 What is a Stewardship Renewal?

-This isn’t a parish fundraiser – far from it.
-Our annual Stewardship Renewal is the time when we ask each other to re-prioritize the way we use God’s gifts in the Church.
-It is the time we write down how we will support our Little Falls Catholic Community.
+Our annual Stewardship Renewal is the time when we ask ourselves to re-prioritize the way we live out our calling as disciples and use God’s gifts in the Church.
+It is the time we write down how we will support Holy Apostles through our Time, Talent, and Treasure.

 Why should I fill out a commitment card?

-Your Commitment Card allows you to make commitments to prayer, parish ministries, and offertory giving, or what we at Little Falls call “time, talent, and treasure.”
+Your Commitment Card allows you to make commitments to prayer, parish ministries and apostolates, and offertory giving, or what we call “time, talent, and treasure.”
 There’s a two-fold reason to complete your card.
 First, it is an excellent opportunity to move forward spiritually and personally.
 Second, when you fill out a card, our parish is much better able to manage our many volunteers and make budgeting decisions.

-How many ministries are there at my parish?
+How many parish groups are there at Holy Apostles?

-“Ministry” is a general term for any parish group, organization, or regular activity.
-There are dozens of ministries in our parish.
-You can sign up for certain ministries, or re-commit yourself if you’re already involved.
+Ministry and Apostolates are a general term for any parish group, organization, or regular activity.
+There are dozens of opportunities in our parish.
+You can sign up to get involved, or re-commit yourself if you’re already involved.

-What if I sign up for a ministry, but later find I’m not very interested?
+What if I sign up, but later find I’m not interested?

-You are not making a solemn promise to participate in a particular ministry when you mark it on your commitment card.
+You are not making a solemn promise to participate in a particular group when you mark it on your commitment card.
 If you find that the parish group is different than you thought, or simply that their meeting time doesn’t fit your schedule, you can change your mind.
-There are plenty of other ministries to consider.
+There are plenty of other ministries and apostolates to consider.

 I’m hesitant to make a firm financial pledge.
 What if I lose my job?

 Your commitment card isn’t a legal contract.
 If your circumstances change, your gift will change.
 In Scripture, we are asked to “give according to our means.”
 So if you lose your job, you may be unable to give at the level you pledged.
 Likewise, if you get a promotion, you may be able to give more.
-That is why, in our Little Falls Catholic Community, our standard of giving is based upon a percentage of income.
+That is why at Holy Apostles, our standard of giving is based upon a percentage of income.

 What happens if I don’t fill out a commitment card?

-Returning a card is an important part of being an active member of our parish community.
+Returning a card is an important part of being an active member of Holy Apostles.
 If for some reason you lose your card, we’ll send you a reminder letter with an extra commitment card.
+It will also be available on the website.
 Please make every effort to return it!

 Stewardship of Time

-Our definition of Stewardship of Time: Using my time on earth wisely; making time for personal prayer, family prayer, and quality time with friends and loved ones.
+Our definition of Stewardship of Time: Using my time on earth wisely; making time for personal prayer, family prayer, growing in our faith, and quality time with friends and loved ones.

 The bottom line about prayer: Without prayer, we cannot thrive spiritually.
-As Catholic Christians, it is a necessity to spend time each day speaking to God.
-This includes reading Scripture and saying prayers such as the Our Father and Hail Mary, but even more importantly, it should include a heart-to-heart conversation with Jesus.
-He wants us to bring him all our fears, longings, needs, and desires.
+As Catholics, it is necessary to spend time each day speaking with and listening to God.
+This looks different for each person.
+It could include reading Scripture and praying formal prayers, but most importantly, it should include a heart-to-heart conversation with Jesus.
+He wants us to bring Him all our fears, longings, needs, and desires.

 Stewardship of Talent